ham-js/cat/docs/docs/Glossary.md

 There are subclasses to categories devices e.g. `TransceiverDevice` and `YaesuTransceiverDevice` (which is a subclass of `TransceiverDevice`).

+# Driver

+We call several things a "driver":

+* **Device driver** - classes that specifically know how to handle communication with a real device through an abstract channel (e.g. a driver for the Yaesu FT-891 knows it needs to send `FA;` and then listen for `FA....;` coming from the device when you ask it for the frequency of VFO A)
+* **Communication driver** - mostly runtime-dependent drivers for actually communicating through some kind of connection (whether that is a serial port on your computer, a websocket, a HTTP API, WebUSB, ...).

 ## Parameter Type

 A parameter type is a way for a command factory to validate the parameter at